Frederick A. Conkling

 Frederick Augustus Conkling (August 22, 1816 – September 18, 1891) was a United States representative from New York during the American Civil War.
-He was also a postbellum banker, insurance company executive, and writer.
+He was also a reconstruction era banker, insurance company executive, and writer.

 Early life

 Frederick Conkling was born in Canajoharie, Montgomery County, New York.
 He was one of five children born to U.S. Congressman Alfred Conkling (1789–1874) and Eliza Cockburn.
 He was the elder brother of U.S. Representative and Senator Roscoe Conkling (1829–1888).

 He pursued classical studies and attended The Albany Academy.

 Career

 He engaged in mercantile pursuits in New York City and became a member of the dry goods house of Conkling & Churchill.
 He was elected as a Republican to the New York State Assembly, serving in 1854, 1859, and 1860.

 Conkling was elected as a Republican over Democrat John Winthrop Chanler, in the same election cycle that elevated Abraham Lincoln as a Republican to the presidency, to the Thirty-seventh Congress, holding office from March 4, 1861, to March 3, 1863.
 While in office, he was Chairman of the Ways and Means Committee.
 He was an unsuccessful candidate for reelection in 1862 to the 38th United States Congress.